 European Standards (EN) are standards that have been approved by the CEN - European Committee for Standardization, CENELEC - European Committee for Electrotechnical Standardization or ETSI - European Telecommunications Standards Institute.
 They have the status of a national standard in all member countries of the European Union.

-The Library provides access to the full text of standards via subscriptions to the following databases:
+The Library provides access to the full text of standards via subscriptions to the following database:

 This database provides full text access to Irish (IS), European (EN) and International (ISO) standards.